For additional resources on our response to the events of January 6, 2021, read Resources for Teaching After the Insurrection at the US Capitol.

 In his 1963 essay “A Talk to Teachers,” James Baldwin wrote: “American history is longer, larger, more various, more beautiful, and more terrible than anything anyone has ever said about it.”1 In the events surrounding the recent presidential election in the United States, the essential truth of Baldwin’s statement resonates anew.

 This week’s news alone, including the historic results of the Georgia senatorial runoff election and the attack on Congress, is provoking a whirlwind of conflicting emotions among Americans, as many are simultaneously buoyed by the expanding representation in our government and disturbed, angered, and frightened by the attack on the halls of Congress and our democratic system of government.
 In the days following these events, students will need opportunities to feel and express their emotions as well as support in separating facts from misinformation and sharing the news responsibly.

 This Teaching Idea is designed to help guide an initial classroom reflection on the insurrection at the US Capitol that occurred on January 6, 2021.
-We will continue to publish resources on our Current Events page as this story evolves over the coming weeks.
+Find additional resources for addressing this topic at Resources for Teaching After the Insurrection at the US Capitol.

 Self-reflection is important preparation for facilitating conversations about troubling current events.
 As educators, we have to make time to process our own feelings and become aware of the way our own identities and experiences shape the perspectives we hold.
 Read the “Start with Yourself” section on page 2 of our Fostering Civil Discourse guide.
 Then reflect on the following questions:

 Before you discuss these events with your class, it may be helpful to talk to other teachers in your school about how they plan to respond.
 This can ensure that students have space to reflect, while also helping to avoid repeating the same conversations with students throughout the day.